 The employer will prepare a recruitment report summarizing the results of the effort.
-The employer must sign the report and include the following information:
+The employer must sign the report and include, among other items, the following information:

 - Identification of each recruitment source by name

-- The name, address, and telephone number of each U.S. worker who applied for the job
+- The name and contact information for each U.S. worker who applied for the job

 - Explanation of the lawful job-related reasons for not hiring each U.S. worker